11 Sources

 3

-.The SpaceX Google deal contains specific performance requirements and exit provisions.
-If SpaceX fails to deliver access to the committed amount of GPUs by September 30, 2026, Google may immediately terminate the agreement or accept the number of GPUs provided with a corresponding pro-rata reduction in monthly fees after a one-month grace period
+Both the Google and Anthropic agreements include cancellation provisions that provide flexibility for both parties.
+If SpaceX fails to deliver access to the committed amount of GPUs by September 30, 2026, Google has the right to immediately terminate the agreement or accept the number of GPUs provided with a corresponding pro-rata reduction in monthly fees, following a one-month grace period

 2